How to generate all possible rational Wilf-Zeilberger forms?: Orbital decompositions and orbital residues

 \section{Orbital decompositions and orbital residues}

-In this section, we recall the notion of orbital decompositions of rational functions that was first used in studying the existence problem of telescopers in~\cite{Chen2016} and present a modified definition of discrete residues, which were originally introduced in~\cite{ChenSinger2014} with polynomial and elliptic analogs in~\cite{Hou2015, Singer2018}.
+In this section, we recall the notion of orbital decomposition of a rational function, which was first used for studying the existence problem of telescopers~\cite{Chen2016}, and propose a modified definition of discrete residues, which were originally introduced in~\cite{ChenSinger2014} with polynomial and elliptic analogs in~\cite{Hou2015, Singer2018}.